bismaakram710-crypto/bismaakram710-crypto.github.io/why-portfolio.md

 <div class="wp-content">

-<p>When Dr. Bilal Ahmad, my professor at UET Lahore, Faisalabad Campus, first suggested that we create a portfolio blog website on GitHub, I honestly did not fully understand why.
+<p>When <a href="https://www.linkedin.com/in/drbilalphd/" target="_blank">Dr. Bilal Ahmad</a>, my professor at UET Lahore, Faisalabad Campus, first suggested that we create a portfolio blog website on GitHub, I honestly did not fully understand why.
 I thought, I am just a first year Computer Engineering student — what do I even have to show?
 But as I started working on it, I began to realize this was not just another assignment.
 It was something that would actually matter beyond the classroom.</p>

 <h2>Leaving a Digital Footprint</h2>